European shares steady as Ukraine talks set; Subsea 7, Adidas drop

 By Tricia Wright

-LONDON, March 5 European shares were steady on Wednesday as Washington and Moscow set up talks to ease tensions over Ukraine, but companies Subsea 7 and Adidas suffered after downbeat results.
+LONDON, March 5 European shares were steady on Wednesday as Washington and Moscow were set to hold talks to ease tension over Ukraine, but companies Subsea 7 and Adidas suffered after downbeat results.

-Oil-services supplier Subsea 7 fell 6.1 percent, the biggest drop on the pan-European FTSEurofirst 300.
-The company said it expected its order backlog to fall in the first half of 2014, after posting quarterly earnings below forecasts.
-By mid-session, Subsea 7 had traded twice its 90-day daily average volume, against the FTSEurofirst 300 on a third.
+Oil services supplier Subsea 7 fell 5.6 percent, the top faller on the pan-European FTSEurofirst 300 in brisk trade.
+It said it expected a fall in its order backlog in the first half of 2014 after posting quarterly earnings below expectations.

+Subsea 7 had traded just over its 90-day daily average volume after only an hour's trade, against the FTSEurofirst 300 on less than a quarter.

+Trading volume in Adidas stood at 1-1/2 times its 90-day daily average.

-Recent weakness in emerging markets has hit a number of European multinationals, including Nestle and AB InBev .
-That could hamper the keenly awaited European earnings recovery, but it was considered unlikely to derail it.
+Recent weakness in emerging markets, which has hit a number of European multinationals including Nestle and AB InBev, could hamper the keenly awaited European earnings recovery, but it was seen as unlikely to derail it.

 "Emerging market weakness obviously continues to be a broad concern for the global market recovery.
-That being said, U.S. markets made an all-time high last night ... so I'd be hesitant to attribute too much weakness to emerging market concerns, purely because when we have a good news day, they're quickly forgotten," said Matt Basi, head of sales trading at CMC Markets.
+That being said, U.S. markets made an all-time high last night... so I'd be hesitant to attribute too much weakness to emerging market concerns purely because when we have a good news day, they're quickly forgotten," Matt Basi, head of sales trading at CMC Markets, said.

 Results have been good compared with analyst expectations, with 56 percent of companies reporting profits in line or higher than forecasts, Thomson Reuters Starmine data shows.